NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 Share:

-Pay rates and overtime wages for hiring seasonal workers
+Pay rates and overtime pay for seasonal workers

 Seasonal employees are generally subject to the same employment laws as regular employees, including rules on minimum wage and overtime pay.
 Under the Fair Labor Standards Act (FLSA), most seasonal employees must earn: